 The first exhibit of Oshogbo school artists occurred in Lagos in 1965, bringing the group international acclaim.
 Exhibits in Europe and the United States followed and contributed to the artists’ global recognition.

-Bibliography
+References and further reading

 Beier, U. (1991) Thirty Years of Oshogbo Art, Bayreuth, Germany: Iwalewa.

 Glassie, H. (2010) Prince Twins Seven-Seven: His art, His life in Nigeria, His exile in America.
 Bloomington, Ind: Indiana University Press.